Tennessee State University will be hosting the

-Middle Tennessee Psychological Association
+Middle Tennessee Psychological Association’s 2019

 year’s meeting will be as follows:

 8:30—9:00 AM Registration